 Pro Tips: “Many doctors and surgeons perform liposuction, but only a plastic surgeon does liposuction training during their residency,” explains Dr. Doft.
 “Remember that this is a real surgery, and thus you should have a surgeon performing it.”
 In addition to looking for a board-certified plastic surgeon with an accredited facility who is aligned with your aesthetic vision, it is important to ask what type of equipment is being used.

 “Not all laser lipo is the same,” warns Dr. Lorenc.
 “There are a lot of machines coming into the [United States] from China that are knockoffs and the problem is that they aren’t subject to a stringent regulatory process, therefore you don’t really know how efficient they are.”
-He adds that it’s completely rational to ask your doctor what equipment will be used during your procedure, and how long he or she has used it.
+He adds that it’s completely rational to ask your licensed provider what equipment will be used during your procedure, and how long he or she has used it.
 It’s critical that your surgeon uses machines that are well-tested and backed by reputable companies in case an issue arises.

 Dr. Lorenc also suggests seeing two to three physicians for consultations before committing to make sure you are comfortable.
-Look at the before and after photos in the doctor’s office and ask to speak to a patient who has had a similar procedure so that you can get their perspective.
+Look at the before and after photos in the licensed provider’s office and ask to speak to a patient who has had a similar procedure so that you can get their perspective.
 Instead of asking “Dr. Google,” look to websites of professional societies, like The American Society for Aesthetic Plastic Surgery, that provide answers to common questions and are vetted by an entire committee — not just one individual surgeon who is trying to promote their services.
 After all, says Dr. Lorenc, “a well-informed patient makes for a much better experience on both sides.”

 Does not imply person featured in photograph had the CoolSculpting treatment.